 Graduate Assistantship Program

 The assistantship program is designed to aid in the successful completion of the degree pursued and to enhance career opportunities through applied professional experiences.
-Analogous to undergraduate student scholarships, the graduate assistantship program aims to recognize and reward the University’s very best graduate students.
+Compared to undergraduate student scholarships, the graduate assistantship program aims to recognize and reward the University’s very best graduate students.

-The Office of Graduate Studies awards approximately 80 graduate assistantships each fall and spring semester and approximately 25 graduate assistantships each summer, contingent upon funding.
+Jacksonville State University awards approximately 80 graduate assistantships each fall and spring semester and approximately 25 graduate assistantships each summer, contingent upon funding.

-For additional information, contact Ashlee Hanvey in Graduate Studies, (256) 782-5764, firstname.lastname@example.org.
+For additional information, contact Ashlee Hanvey in Graduate Studies by phone at 256-782-5764 or by email at firstname.lastname@example.org.